 - processing is in the substantial public interest

-Access to the personal information we hold about you is restricted to a need to know basis.
+Access to the personal information we hold about you is restricted to other parties on a need to know basis.
 We treat your personal information lawfully, fairly and transparently, and ensure that it is:

 - processed for limited purposes

 - kept up-to-date, accurate, relevant and that the information we collect is not excessive (more than we need)

 Where we need to share information about you, we do so under data-sharing arrangements which comply with data protection legislation.
 We may share legal work with other local authority legal teams, including those which together with Brighton and Hove City Council form Orbis Public Law.
 This allows them to provide legal advice instead of us.
 We do so only under strict data sharing arrangements which safeguard your data in compliance with data sharing legislation.